-What are the company’s core businesses?
+1. What are the company’s core businesses?

-What are the company’s major sources of income?
+2. What are the company’s major sources of income?

 There are two types of main incomes: interest income and fee income from both businesses.
 The remainder derives from other businesses’ revenues, including Circle loan and Self-employed loan, details shown in the chart below.

-What is the sources of funding?
+4. What is the sources of funding?

 The company borrowings comes from various sources, including commercial banks, securities companies, insurance companies, asset managements, as well as public offering of debentures.

 Both short-term and long-term borrowings are the main components of the company’s financing tools, which are substantially composed of bill of exchange, promissory note, debentures, and long-term loan.
-In the first quarter of 2019, cost of fund accounted for 2.9%; meanwhile, the proportions of each borrowing component are stated in the chart below.
+In the first half of 2019, cost of fund accounted for 2.9%; meanwhile, the proportions of each borrowing component are stated in the chart below.

-Debt obligation of the company?
+5. Debt obligation of the company

-The Company provided the allowance for doubtful accounts for credit card, circle loan and personal loan receivables which have aging less than 90 days by using the loss rate net of recovery which the Company believed that such loss rate reflects the current credit risk inherent in the portfolio.
-Moreover, the Company adjusted the historical loss experience by the information on trend and economic conditions that might have an effect on the ability to repay the debt of the debtor groups including additional economic factors to cope with the potential risks from the future economic fluctuation and the Company fully reserved for receivables which are defaulted for 90 days or more.
+The company provided the allowance for doubtful accounts for credit card, circle loan and personal loan receivables which have aging less than 90 days by using the loss rate net of recovery which the company believed that such loss rate reflects the current credit risk inherent in the portfolio.
+Moreover, the company adjusted the historical loss experience by the information on trend and economic conditions that might have an effect on the ability to repay the debt of the debtor groups including additional economic factors to cope with the potential risks from the future economic fluctuation and the company fully reserved for receivables which are defaulted for 90 days or more.

-The tendency of portfolio quality?
+7. The tendency of portfolio quality

-What is dividend payment policy?
+10. What is dividend payment policy

 The Shareholders’ meeting no. 1/2003 on March 25, 2003 approved the dividend payment policy to pay approximately 40 percent of net profit after deduction of income tax and appropriation for a legal reserve.

-The Company made payment of dividends for the year 2016 to the shareholders at the rate of Baht 4 per 1 ordinary share or equivalent to 41.3% of net profit.
+The company made payment of dividends for the year 2016 to the shareholders at the rate of Baht 4 per 1 ordinary share or equivalent to 41.3% of net profit.
 The dividend payment in the year 2017, it was paid at Baht 5.30 per 1 ordinary share or equivalent to 41.4% of net profit.
 Later in the year 2018, the payment was made at Baht 0.82 per 1 ordinary share or equivalent to 41.1% of net profit.

-KTC Shares after the Par Change?
+11. KTC Shares after the Par Change

 On July 6, 2018, the company held the extraordinary general meeting No. 1/2018 to approve the change in the company’s registered par value from 10 Baht to 1 Baht per share.
 And, effectively on July 13, 2018, the new registered par value had resulted in the company’s common shares increased from 257,833,407 shares, par value at 10 Baht per share, to 2,578,334,070 shares, par value at 1 Baht per share.